viamrobotics/docs/docs/components/board/ti.md

 {{% /alert %}}

-Configure a `ti` board to integrate a [Texas Instruments TDA4VM](https://devices.amazonaws.com/detail/a3G8a00000E2QErEAN/TI-TDA4VM-Starter-Kit-for-Edge-AI-vision-systems) into your robot:
+Configure a `ti` board to integrate a [Texas Instruments TDA4VM](https://devices.amazonaws.com/detail/a3G8a00000E2QErEAN/TI-TDA4VM-Starter-Kit-for-Edge-AI-vision-systems) into your machine:

 {{< tabs name="Configure an ti Board" >}}
 {{% tab name="Config Builder" %}}

-Navigate to the **Config** tab of your robot's page in [the Viam app](https://app.viam.com).
+Navigate to the **Config** tab of your machine's page in [the Viam app](https://app.viam.com).
 Click on the **Components** subtab and click **Create component**.
 Select the `board` type, then select the `ti` model.
 Enter a name for your board and click **Create**.